astronomer/airflow-guides/guides/data-quality.md

 1. Assess where and in what formats relevant data is stored, and where it moves along your pipeline.
 This step can be assisted by using a data lineage tool.
 2. Gather the data quality criteria from data professionals using the data.
-3. Determine the quality checks to run on each level of data.
+3. Determine the quality checks to run different components of the dataset.
 4. Determine where those quality checks should occur in your pipeline.
 5. Determine what happens when a check fails.
-6. Choose a data quality tool (see the "Tools" section of this guide for more information).
+6. Choose a data quality tool (see the "Data quality tools" section of this guide for more information).
 7. Write the checks.
 8. Test the checks.

 ### Types of data quality checks

-Data quality checks can be run on different levels:
+Data quality checks can be run on different components of the dataset:

 - **Column**: Common checks include confirming uniqueness of a key column, restricting the amount of `NULL` values that are allowed, defining logical bounds for numeric or date columns, and defining valid options for categorical variables.
 - **Row**: Common checks include comparing the values in several columns for each row, and ensuring that there are no mutually exclusive values present in the same row.
 - **Table**: Common checks include checking against a template schema to verify that it has not changed, and checking that a table has a minimum row count.
 - **Over several tables**: Common checks include data parity checks across several tables.
 You can also create logical checks like making sure a customer marked as `inactive` has no purchases listed in any of the other tables.

-It is also important to distinguish between the two types of data integrity control:
+It is also important to distinguish between the two types of control in data quality:

 - **Static control**: Runs checks on Spark or Pandas dataframes, or on existing tables in a database.
 These checks can be performed anywhere in a typical ETL pipeline and might halt the pipeline in case of a failed check to prevent further processing of data with quality issues.
 - **Flow control**: Monitors incoming data on a record-by-record basis, which sometimes prevents single records that fail certain data quality checks from entering the database.
 We do not cover flow control in this guide.